Azure/terraform-azurerm-lz-vending/README.md

 Description: An existing subscription id.

 Use this when you do not want the module to create a new subscription.
+But do want to manage the management group membership.

 A GUID should be supplied in the format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
 All letters must be lowercase.

+When using this, `subscription_management_group_association_enabled` should be enabled,
+and `subscription_management_group_id` should be supplied.

 You may also supply an empty string if you want to create a new subscription alias.
 In this scenario, `subscription_alias_enabled` should be set to `true` and the following other variables must be supplied: